Ontario Decision-Making Responsibility and Parenting Time Variations

 In Gordon v.
 Goertz, the Supreme Court of Canada stated that for the court to find that the material change threshold is met, the judge must be satisfied that there has been:

 - A change in the condition, means, needs, or circumstances of the child or in the ability of the parents to meet the needs of the child,

 - Which was either not foreseen or could not have been reasonably contemplated by the judge who made the initial order.

-For information on how to apply to vary a court order, see the Child Support Forms section.
+See the Child Support Forms section for information on how to apply to vary a court order.